 We have fully integrated information technology ("IT") systems that support critical business functions, such as sales reporting, inventory management and distribution functions and provide pertinent information for financial reporting, as well as robust business intelligence and retail analytics tools.
 We manage IT solutions for e-commerce, email and networks that connect our employees to appropriate technology solutions and tools.
 This includes connecting our stores via a managed wide area network connection for purchasing card (i.e., credit and debit card) encryption, tokenization, authorization and processing, as well as providing access to valuable tools such as collaboration, online training, workforce management, online hiring, Company website functions and corporate communications.
-Our separate disaster recovery facility and solutions provide redundant networks and applications to be used in the event of an emergency or unplanned outage.
+Our separate disaster recovery facility and solutions, which we plan to migrate to a cloud-based environment beginning in fiscal 2022, provide redundant networks and applications to be used in the event of an emergency or unplanned outage.
 We believe our IT systems are effectively supporting our current operations and provide a foundation for future growth and new business initiatives.